Dog phobia therapy where the end goal isn’t to love dogs…

 … because you can’t just ‘get over’ your fear of dogs.

-Your dog phobia may have affected your:
+Your dog phobia may have restricted your:

 Daily functioning